awsdocs/aws-cdk-guide/doc_source/tools.md

 Deploys the CDK toolkit stack into an AWS environment

 Options:

+Deploys the CDK toolkit stack into an AWS environment

+Options:
+  --app, -a                                 REQUIRED: command-line for executing
+                                            your app or a cloud assembly
+                                            directory (e.g. "node
+                                            bin/my-app.js")             [string]

+  --context, -c                             Add contextual string parameter
+                                            (KEY=VALUE)                  [array]

+  --plugin, -p                              Name or path of a node package that
+                                            extend the CDK features.
+Can be
+                                            specified multiple times     [array]

+  --trace                                   Print trace for stack warnings
+                                                                       [boolean]

+  --strict                                  Do not construct stacks with
+                                            warnings                   [boolean]

+  --ignore-errors                           Ignores synthesis errors, which will
+                                            likely produce an invalid output
+                                                      [boolean] [default: false]

+  --json, -j                                Use JSON output instead of YAML when
+                                            templates are printed to STDOUT
+                                                      [boolean] [default: false]

+  --verbose, -v                             Show debug logs
+                                                      [boolean] [default: false]

+  --profile                                 Use the indicated AWS profile as the
+                                            default environment         [string]

+  --proxy                                   Use the indicated proxy.
+Will read
+                                            from HTTPS_PROXY environment
+                                            variable if not specified.  [string]

+  --ca-bundle-path                          Path to CA certificate to use when
+                                            validating HTTPS requests.
+Will read
+                                            from AWS_CA_BUNDLE environment
+                                            variable if not specified.  [string]

+  --ec2creds, -i                            Force trying to fetch EC2 instance
+                                            credentials.
+Default: guess EC2
+                                            instance status.           [boolean]

+  --version-reporting                       Include the "AWS::CDK::Metadata"
+                                            resource in synthesized templates
+                                            (enabled by default)       [boolean]

+  --path-metadata                           Include "aws:cdk:path"
+                                            CloudFormation metadata for each
+                                            resource (enabled by default)
+                                                       [boolean] [default: true]

+  --asset-metadata                          Include "aws:asset:*" CloudFormation
+                                            metadata for resources that user
+                                            assets (enabled by default)
+                                                       [boolean] [default: true]

+  --role-arn, -r                            ARN of Role to use when invoking
+                                            CloudFormation              [string]

+  --toolkit-stack-name                      The name of the CDK toolkit stack
+                                                                        [string]

+  --staging                                 Copy assets to the output directory
+                                            (use --no-staging to disable, needed
+                                            for local debugging the source files
+                                            with SAM CLI)
+                                                       [boolean] [default: true]

+  --output, -o                              Emits the synthesized cloud assembly
+                                            into a directory (default: cdk.out)
+                                                                        [string]

+  --no-color                                Removes colors and other style from
+                                            console output
+                                                      [boolean] [default: false]

+  --fail                                    Fail with exit code 1 in case of
+                                            diff      [boolean] [default: false]

+  --version                                 Show version number        [boolean]

-  --bootstrap-bucket-name, -b,              The name of the CDK toolkit bucket --toolkit-bucket-name                                                 [string] --bootstrap-kms-key-id                    AWS KMS master key ID used for the
+  --bootstrap-bucket-name, -b,              The name of the CDK toolkit bucket --toolkit-bucket-name                                                 [string]

+  --bootstrap-kms-key-id                    AWS KMS master key ID used for the
                                             SSE-KMS encryption          [string]

   --tags, -t                                Tags to add for the stack
                                             (KEY=VALUE)    [array] [default: []]

   --execute                                 Whether to execute ChangeSet
                                             (--no-execute will NOT execute the
                                             ChangeSet) [boolean] [default: true]

+  --force, -f                               Always bootstrap even if it would
+                                            downgrade template version
+                                                      [boolean] [default: false]
 ```

 #### `cdk deploy`<a name="cli-deploy"></a>